aik6980/cv/README.md

-# CV
+# Resume
-Github page for my CV, using a simple format
+Github page for my updated Resume/CV, using a simple format